MicrosoftDocs/visualstudio-docs/mac/unity-walkthrough.md

 This lab is intended for developers who are familiar with C#, although deep experience is not required.

-## Exercise 1: Getting started building games with Unity in Visual Studio for Mac ##

-### Task 1: Creating a basic Unity project
+## Task 1: Creating a basic Unity project

 1. Launch **Unity**.
 Sign in if requested.